-The one-X Mobile Preferred for iOS first contacts the one-X Portal for IP Office through the REST API (port 9443) to learn the XMPP Domain and the sipRegistrarFqdn values.
-Using these values it does a DNS A query on the XMPP Domain value to learn the IP address of the one-X Portal for IP Office and then a DNS A query on the sipRegistrarFqdn value to learn the IP address of the IP Office.
-It then registers with the one-X Portal for IP Office and IP Office.
+- 1. Contacts the one-X Portal for IP Office through the REST API (port 9443) to learn the XMPP Domain and the sipRegistrarFqdn values. - 2.
+Does a DNS A query on the XMPP Domain value to learn the IP address of the one-X Portal for IP Office - 3.
+Does a DNS A query on the sipRegistrarFqdn value to learn the IP address of the IP Office. - 4.
+Registers with the one-X Portal for IP Office and IP Office.